-PROFESSIONAL: A recognised nursing qualification with current Nursing and Midwifery Council (NMC) registration to practice, or the equivalent if from overseas (see below).
+A recognised nursing qualification with current Nursing and Midwifery Council (NMC) registration to practice or with the equivalent if from overseas.

-ACADEMIC: A first degree (2.2) in a nursing or related subject area.
-Students who do not have a first degree, but have successfully completed Level 6 Continuing Professional Development (CPD) modules, or who can provide evidence of their ability to pursue successfully the PGCert or MSc may be considered eg. completion of an approved preparation course for level 7 study.
-Such applicants will be invited to discuss individual needs with the programme leader to determine suitability for study at Master’s level.
+A first degree (2.2) in a nursing or related subject area.
+Students who do not have a first degree, but have successfully completed Level 6 Continuing Professional Development (CPD) modules, or who can provide evidence of their ability to pursue successfully the PGCert or MSc may be considered eg completion of an approved preparation course for level 7 study.
+Such applicants will be invited to discuss individual needs with the programme leader to determine suitability for study at master’s level.

 Months of entry

 The MSc Nursing aims to develop you as a Registered Nurse (RN) to be a flexible and adaptable practitioner, enabling you to engage in new ways of working in relation to health care priorities, and lead and develop practice to ensure patient safeguarding.